sebproell/4C/doc/documentation/installation.rst

 **Trilinos**

-This essential TPL can be downloaded from the `Trilinos Github repository <https://github.com/trilinos/Trilinos>`__.
+This external dependency can be downloaded from the `Trilinos Github repository <https://github.com/trilinos/Trilinos>`__.
 The currently used (and tested) version is tagged with *trilinos-release-15-0-0*.
 Additionally, |FOURC| is tested weekly against the Trilinos develop branch.
 Though, this may not always work.

-Instead of downloading manually, the complete download and installation is provided by an :download:`installation script example <trilinos/install.sh>`
-(taken from ``<4C_sourcce>/dependencies/current/trilinos``)

 .. _4Cinstallation:

 Download and install
 --------------------

-Here comes the main part.
-After you have installed all the TPLs, you should download and install |FOURC| itself.
+After you have installed all the external dependencies, you should download and install |FOURC| itself.

 Clone the repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~